vega/editor/README.md

 ### Contributing guidelines

 We welcoime contirbutions and promptly review pull requests.
-For instructions about how to contribute, please follow the [Vega-Lite contiributing guidelines](https://github.com/vega/vega-lite/blob/master/CONTRIBUTING.md).
+For instructions about how to contribute, please follow the [Vega-Lite contributing guidelines](https://github.com/vega/vega-lite/blob/master/CONTRIBUTING.md).

 ### Creating a release on gh-pages